 Driving Under the Influence of Drugs or Alcohol

 Drivers who are drunk or high behind the wheel do not have the judgment to recognize imminent traffic hazards and react in time to avoid a crash.
 Drunk drivers are prone to driving erratically, exceeding posted speed limits, and even falling asleep at the wheel.
 According to the National Highway Traffic Safety Administration (NHTSA), more than 10,000 people were fatally injured in the U.S. as a result of drunk driving incidents in 2019.

-Motorcyclists and other motorists who drive while impaired endanger everyone they share the road with, including other motorcyclists.
+Motorcyclists and other motorists who drive while impaired endangers everyone they share the road with, including other motorcyclists.
 Prescription, over-the-counter, and illicit drugs can have a range of effects on the body.
 Depressants, for example, can make drowsy drivers slow to react or recognize nearby motorcycles or avoid colliding with them.
 Stimulants, on the other hand, can make drivers aggressive or disoriented, increasing the likelihood of a road rage accident.

 Drowsy driving is a dangerous mix of mental or physical exhaustion.
 Drivers who have not had enough rest to be fresh and alert cause many drowsy driving accidents.
 In some cases, sleep disorders, medication side effects, or substance abuse can lead to drowsiness as well.
 It’s hazardous to drive if you haven’t had adequate rest because drowsiness can have a negative impact on attentiveness, reaction time, and decision-making ability.

 Data from the Centers for Disease Control (CDC) suggest that drowsy driving causes more than 83,000 crashes and 37,000 injuries every year.
 Drivers who are impaired by drowsiness are particularly dangerous to motorcyclists because they are less likely to see motorcyclists or make safe driving decisions around motorcycles.